 Audi A5 Sportback review

 Thanks to its practical hatchback body, it’s more user-friendly than the A4 saloon and much more stylish, too.
-Originally the A5 Sportback was only available as a four-seater, but Audi has answered its critics and a more versatile five-seater set-up now makes it better than ever.
+Originally the A5 Sportback was only available as a strict four-seater, but Audi answered its critics and a more versatile five-seater layout was added to improve its practicality.

 Our choice: A5 Sportback 2.0 TDI (177)

 Emissions for the ultra efficient TDIe start from a low as 117g/km and it provides claimed economy of 64.2mpg.
-Even the 2.0-litre TDI quattro only puts out 134g/km, so if you want reasonable fuel and tax bills, diesel A5 Sportback models are the ones go for.
+Even the 2.0-litre TDI quattro puts out only 134g/km, so if you want reasonable fuel and tax bills, the four-cylinder diesel A5 Sportback models are the ones go for.